Things to see and do

-Take a stroll round the Duchess of Cleveland’s Victorian walled garden.
-It was recently recreated to provide a glimpse into a lesser known time in the abbey’s history.
+Take a stroll round the Duchess of Cleveland’s Victorian walled garden, recreated to provide a glimpse into a lesser known time in the abbey’s history.

 It is constantly growing and evolving, and is a relaxing and tranquil environment in which to enjoy the historic varieties of fruit trees and seasonal wildflowers.
 The garden is also host to the abbey's beehives, producing honey for our shop and cafe.

-Explore online some of the highlights from the collection of paintings and artefacts, some of which can be seen at Battle Abbey.
+Explore online some of the highlights from our collection of paintings and artefacts.

 Ice House and Dairy